louslife6788/cli_project/Readme.md

 4: have fun !
 5: work on saving the ifo scraped in organized manner
-6: use select_brand to scrape to get a list of cars
+6: use select_brand to scrape to get a list of cars 7:use list of info to make objects of cars for models